opensearch-project/documentation-website/_api-reference/snapshots/create-snapshot.md

 ### Path parameters

-Parameter | Data Type | Description
+Parameter | Data type | Description
 :--- | :--- | :---
 repository | String | Repostory name to contain the snapshot. |
 snapshot | String | Name of Snapshot to create. |

 ### Query parameters

-Parameter | Data Type | Description
+Parameter | Data type | Description
 :--- | :--- | :---
 wait_for_completion | Boolean |  Whether to wait for snapshot creation to complete before continuing.
 If you include this parameter, the snapshot definition is returned after completion. |